Tate-Vogel and relative cohomologies of complexes with respect to cotorsion pairs: Preliminaries

 \section{\bf Preliminaries}

-Throughout this paper, $R$ is an associative ring and $\Mod R$ is the class of left $R$-modules.
+Throughout this paper, $R$ is an associative ring.
 All ``$R$-modules" and ``complexes" mean ``left $R$-modules" and ``chain complexes of left $R$-modules", respectively.
-We use the term ``subcategory" to mean a ``full and additive subcategory that is closed under isomorphisms". $\mathcal{E}$ is the class of exact complexes. $\mathcal{P}$ and $\mathcal{I}$ denote the classes of projective and injective $R$-modules, respectively.
+We use the term ``subcategory" to mean a ``full and additive subcategory that is closed under isomorphisms". $\mathcal{E}$ is the class of exact complexes. $\mathcal{P}$, $\mathcal{F}$ and $\mathcal{C}$ denote the classes of projective, flat and cotorsion $R$-modules, respectively.

 Next we recall basic definitions and properties needed in the sequel.
 For more details the reader can consult \cite{AFH}, \cite{CFH}, \cite{EJ}, \cite{Gillespie2016} or \cite{Happel}.